 This is a Brahmin woman spreading misinformation to an audience who is already misinformed, about India – a country where the Dadri lynching was perpetrated by upper castes and where tribal people in Jharkhand’s Latehar live in fear and are more severely affected by drought, after the lynching of 2 young boys.
 Nowhere did she mention the lynchings, this is about the shakaharis she is so proud of!

-Here is Joshi, claiming to be intersectional, pretending she and other Hindus are indigenous which is like Zionists claiming they are Mizrahim**, Palestinian or both***.
+Here is Joshi, claiming to be ‘intersectional’, pretending she and other Hindus are indigenous which is as if Zionists were to claim they are Mizrahim**, Palestinian or both.
 How could that amazing conference end on the such a low note, and of all the moving and well-researched and well-thought-out talks there were, hers is the only one scheduled to go live?
-This is likely Photon Factory’s fault, not Christopher’s.
-I googled – Joshi was presumably never asked in a public way to not co-opt (assuming I could give permission to share this [nope, do not share with whites and Brahminists], it puts me at risk but I’ll share this with a few organisers), and her talk was dispersing of misinformation, which has been viewed live and later by many hundreds.
+Joshi was presumably never asked in a public way to not co-opt (assuming I could give permission to share this [nope, do not share with whites and Brahminists], it puts me at risk but I’ll share this with a few organisers), and her talk was dispersing of misinformation, which has been viewed live and later by many hundreds.